 Who they are: IFAW’s mission is to rescue and protect animals around the world.
 With projects in more than 40 countries, IFAW provides hands-on assistance to animals in need, whether it’s dogs and cats, wildlife and livestock, or rescuing animals following disasters.
 They also advocate saving populations from cruelty and depletion, such as ending commercial whaling and seal hunting.

 What they do: Their Community Led Animal Welfare (CLAW) treats at least 4000 animals every single month.
-One of their current projects involves protecting the people and dogs of Bali from the threat of rabies, through vaccination and improved dog care.
-Without these measures, the dogs will be killed as part of a government cull.
+One of their current projects involves protecting the wildlife of Malawi from poaching.
+Without these measures, Africa’s engangered elephants, rhinos, and other species are likely to continue being killed illegally.

 Why you should donate: Their vision is a world where animals are respected and protected.
 In some areas, they are the only animal welfare organisation serving impoverished communities and their domestic animals.
 Your money will help continue their fight against animal cruelty, and ultimately save the lives of thousands of animals.

 In their own words: ‘Do something wonderful this Christmas.
-Donate to IFAW, and save the lives of animals – in Bali, and beyond.’
+Donate to IFAW, and save the lives of animals – in Malawi, and beyond.’

 Contact the Elderly

 Who they are: Contact the Elderly is a national charity which aims to alleviate loneliness amongst isolated older people aged 75 and over.
 Since they were established, they’ve supported over 100,000 elderly guests – and want to continue to ensure individuals have a place to socialise and connect with each other, so they no longer feel so alone.